paulipa/sico-wiki/services/flightmanuals/wh-daytrips.md

 The wormhole rats don't have bounties attached to them and the sites don't award ISK for completion.
 Instead, the sleeper wrecks will contain special drops (known as "blue loot") that need to be collected and sold in highsec in order to acquire the ISK reward.
 To facilitate loot gathering, an MTU (Mobile Tractor Unit) will be deployed at the site.
 After a few sites, the fleet will be warped around in order to pick up previously deployed MTUs and secure the loot.

 Although the fleet is primarily PVE oriented, if the opportunity favors us, we will try to engage in a PVP fight.
-Still, in the event of a PVP encounter that forces/requires a tactical retreat, the fleet will probably need to stand down.
+Still, in the event of a PVP encounter that forces a tactical retreat or a complete wipe, the fleet will probably need to stand down.

 If too many players leave or after reaching the maximum allocated time for the event, the fleet will also stand down.